ayarmkt/bug-tracker/README.md

 ## Overview

-This Bug Tracker App can be used to manage and keep track of the bugs in a project you are working on.
-It had an authentication functions (login, signup, logout) as well as bug data management functions (read, add, edit, delete).
+This CRUD Bug Tracker App can be used to manage and keep track of bugs in the project you are working on.
+It has authentication features (login, sign up, log out) and bug data management features (read bugs data, add new bugs, edit bugs, delete bugs).

 ## Tech Stack
 Tech Stack: React (including React Context) | Redux | CSS | Firebase<br>